Article originally posted on Kentico.com

 To gauge success, the performance of the server was measured three times; before the rebuild, after upgrading the server, and after the rebuild.

-During the build, Discover IT used a pure MVC approach and used tools like Google PageSpeed Insights to identify performance bottlenecks on both the server-side and the frontend.
-Plus, Discover IT regularly explored Kentico’s documentation and frequently used Kentico support, which they consider to be “incredibly willing to assist and very responsive.”
+During the build, Discover Digital used a pure MVC approach and used tools like Google PageSpeed Insights to identify performance bottlenecks on both the server-side and the frontend.
+Plus, Discover Digital regularly explored Kentico’s documentation and frequently used Kentico support, which they consider to be “incredibly willing to assist and very responsive.”

 Combined results from adopting Kentico, an MVC approach, and updating the server are impressive.
 After the rebuild, some components are now loading 3.6x faster on average compared to the old website.